The European Travel Experience Most People Don’t Know About

 Check out Scotland’s dramatic landscape along the Caledonian Canal on the Spirit of Scotland Barge, available through European Waterways.
 It’s perfect for people who want to discover hiking trails, as well as those who would prefer to sit on deck sipping whisky and watching the lochs go by.
 Speaking of lochs (or lakes), the famous Loch Ness is on this route.
 You’ll also get to gape at castles like Cawdor Castle and Eilean Donan, the latter of which was featured in the James Bond film The World Is Not Enough.
 If you’re on the fence about this destination, you won’t be after you check out these 12 jaw-dropping photos of Scotland.

 Dutch Waterways, Holland

 For those who prefer a serene landscape and want to travel on waterways more frequently used by commercial and tourist vessels, the Netherlands is the perfect choice.
 The Dutch Waterways are often lined with shops and homes, and you will get the chance to see plenty of people going about their lives as you float by.
 The best time to visit is spring.
 Why?
 It’s tulip season, so you’ll get to see Keukenhof Gardens—one of the world’s largest flower gardens—in full bloom.
 The modern, two-story Panache holds up to 12 people and fits the contemporary, social feel of this route.
-While you’re in Holland, you may also want to visit this magical town where the streets are made of water.

 The River Thames, England